 Best used cars to buy in 2020

 What makes a good choice when it comes to a pre-owned car?
-It's not the price or the number of features.
+It's not the price or number of features.
 A good used car should be practical, reliable and not very expensive to maintain.
-We all know that the engine and transmission repairs tend to be expensive, which means that a good used car should also have a solid powertrain.
+We all know that the engine and transmission repairs tend to be expensive, which means that a good used car should have a solid powertrain.
 Taking into account the state of the world economy, the key is to get the most car for the least amount of money.
 We picked these best used cars to buy in 2020:

 Mazda 3 (2010 and newer)

 2018 Mazda 3 5-door.

-Mazda 3 didn't have a good start.
-The first generation was prone to rust, front end problems and other issues.
-Starting with the 2010 redesign, the quality picked up.
+Starting with the 2010 redesign, the Mazda 3 quality picked up.
 Skyactiv technology, introduced in the 2012 Mazda 3, has improved fuel economy.
 The EPA rates the 2018 Mazda 3 sedan with a 2.0L Skyactiv engine and automatic transmission at 28/37 mpg city/highway.
 The 2010-plus Mazda 3 offers a solid powertrain and a nicely finished interior.
 This car is favoured by many driving enthusiasts for its sporty handling.
 Yes, it's not the quietest vehicle, but it's good where it counts.
 If you want to avoid expensive problems with the infotainment system, look for a base model.
 Read our reviews:

 2010-2013 Mazda 3